Home » Education » Skillshare vs Udemy Reviewed: Which is one is for whom?

 Now, another thing that Skillshare doesn’t offer that should be touched on is the fact that Udemy does offer a printable certificate of completion whenever you finish an entire course.
 This is useful as a sort of way to gauge what courses you completed and when, but it should be stated straight out that this is NOT an alternative for proper accreditation from an accredited school.
 Mostly the reason for Udemy’s inclusion with this is as more of a formal way to physically track your progress instead of all digitally and all online, so if you’re someone who likes to have physical proof of completing tasks and goals then this might be for you.

-All in all though, Udemy is pretty much similar in Skillshare in most meaningful ways.
-They both offer comparative levels of Customer Support, they both offer classes in varied different languages (Though Udemy does offer courses in languages that Skillshare doesn’t), and they both are relatively easy to use and navigate.
+All in all, though, Udemy is pretty much similar to Skillshare in the most meaningful ways.
+They both offer comparative levels of Customer Support, they both offer classes in varied languages (Though Udemy does offer courses in languages that Skillshare doesn’t), and they both are relatively easy to use and navigate.

 Final Thoughts Skillshare vs Udemy

-Honestly, no matter what you go with, you’re still learning, and that’s what’s really important.
-Neither platform is more legitimate than the other ne, and they all have courses that are similar in design.
-What you’re really going to have to mostly focus over is whether one is more reasonably prized for your needs than the other one, since one you will end up paying more over time for if you wanted to master a skill or knowledge area.
+Honestly, no matter what you go with, you’re still learning, and that’s what’s important.
+Neither platform is more legitimate than the other one, and they all have courses that are similar in design.
+What you’re going to have to mostly focus over is whether one is more reasonably prized for your needs than the other one, since you will end up paying more over time if you want to master a skill or knowledge area.

-All in all though, the best thig to do starting off is just make an account with both, and go over the free courses that they offer and try them out for yourself.
+All in all, though, the best thing to do starting is just make an account with both, go over the free courses that they offer, and try them out for yourself.
 That way you have nothing to lose but time.